piegope/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/index.md

 At the bottom, the ***New Entry*** button gives you access to entry types that, when selected, open a new browser tab that allows you to manually add an entry in {{ en.DHUBP }} through the {{ en.DWL }} extension.

 {% snippet icon.badgeInfo %}
-For a complete list of the available entries and fields in the ***New Entry*** window, visit [this topic](/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/new-entry/).
+For a complete list of the available entries and fields in the ***New Entry*** window, visit [New Entry](/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/new-entry/).
 You can also consult our step-by-step guide on [how to add an entry](/hub/dwl/using-devolutions-web-login/using-dwl-with-hub-personal/add-entry-hub-personal-dwl/).
 {% endsnippet %}

 ### All Entries tab